 Thanks to the government’s efforts in containing COVID-19, Taiwan’s economy is poised for a big comeback.
 And with Toplus Global being one of the companies directly affected by the virus, the company should be optimistic for the future of the food and beverage industry, at least for the next year.
 Despite the company being a top choice for domestic consumers in the high-end restaurant and events market, capturing the foreign consumer base still proves to be a challenge.
 And with international travel limited until at least a COVID-19 vaccine is developed, Toplus Global will have to increase sales from local customers significantly.

 Since it ventures in two main businesses, Toplus Global faces competition in both the high-end restaurant segment and the wedding venue (exhibition center) segment.
 MUME, RAW, L'Atelier de Joel Robuchon, and Mountain Sea House are the company's competitors in the restaurant segment.
 On the other hand, Amba Taipei Songshan Hotel, Mandarin Oriental Hotel, and The Lalu are the competitors in the wedding venue segment.

 RAW and L'Atelier de Joel Robuchon are both Michelin star restaurants that have become two of the most popular high-end dining places in Taiwan.
 In terms of wedding facilities, The Mandarin Oriental Hotel and the Amba Taipei Songshan Hotel are top choices among couples wanting to celebrate their wedding in a skyline or hotel venue.

 Toplus Global has gone a long way from selling diffusers and optical lenses.
-The company is now one of the biggest food and beverage companies in Taiwan, and is poised to extend its reach in the Asian market.
-With the company relying on rigorous management and innovative development to gain an edge against competitors, Toplus Global's vision may be realized sooner rather than later.
+The company is now one of the biggest food and beverage companies in Taiwan, and is poised to further extend its reach within the Asian market.
+With the company relying on rigorous management and innovative development to gain an edge over competitors, Toplus Global's vision may be realized sooner rather than later.